 Some natural methods can also help reduce hair loss and promote new hair growth:

-- Scalp massage: Massaging the scalp can increase blood circulation and stimulate hair follicles, which can help promote hair growth.
+- Scalp massage: Massaging the scalp can improve blood circulation and stimulate the hair follicles, which may help promote hair growth.

 - Essential oils: Oils such as rosemary and lavender are known to promote hair growth and can be used in scalp massages.